kwonghung-YIP/spring-data-jdbc-basic/README.md

 In our Order entity, it contains a deliveryAddress property refers to an Address entity .

+The Order object has a deliveryAddres property which is a reference to the Address object.

 ```Java
 @Table("my_order_table")
 public class Order {